deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 He also had a keen and critical eye, which he was running over Ava's online portfolio.

 "I like this one.
-You timed it perfectly on his exhalation, it really feels cold...
-This one, you could have put the subject a little off-center, get more of the tree in there, you see?"
+You timed it perfectly on his exhalation, it really feels cold...This one, you could have put the subject a little off-center, get more of the tree in there, you see?"

 Ava just nodded and paid attention, answered questions when they were asked.
-It was interesting feedback – she'd had so many people tell her how great her photos were, it was a genuine pleasure to have somebody go through them with a fine comb and pick on the tiny imperfections.
+It was interesting feedback---she'd had so many people tell her how great her photos were, it was a genuine pleasure to have somebody go through them with a fine comb and pick on the tiny imperfections.

 When he reached the end of the album, Simon handed her tablet back to her and nodded, smiling gently.
 "Sean was right, you're good."